mykalamos/Finance/CreditRisk/CreditRisk.md

 - Credit rating agencies -> POD for corporate borrowers.
 - Risk is partly managed by pledging collateral against the loan

+## Loss given default (LGD)
+- Amount of loss that a lender will suffer in case a borrower defaults on the loan.
+- Lenders consider an entire portfolio of loans to determine the total exposure to loss.

+## Exposure at Default (EAD)
+- Amount of loss exposure to at any particular time
+- Indicator of the risk appetite of the lender.
+- Calculated by multiplying each loan obligation by a specific percentage that is adjusted based on the particulars of the loan.